Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 There is no special remedy available to unsecured creditors.
 Unsecured creditors must register their claims with the bankruptcy estate.

 By what legal means can creditors recover unpaid debts (other than through insolvency proceedings)?

-In order to recover unpaid debts, creditors generally initiate obtaining precautionary attachment over properties of debtors or initiate an execution proceeding or lawsuit against the debtors.
-However, once a bankruptcy decision is rendered by the competent court, creditors can register their claims only with the bankruptcy estate.
-Creditors cannot initiate a separate execution proceeding against a debtor after the date of the bankruptcy decision.
+In order to recover unpaid debts, creditors generally apply to obtain precautionary attachment over properties of debtors or initiate a debt enforcement proceeding or lawsuit against the debtors.
+However, once a bankruptcy decision is rendered by the court, creditors can register their claims only with the bankruptcy estate.
+Creditors cannot initiate a separate debt enforcement proceeding against a debtor after the date of the bankruptcy decision.

 Is trade credit insurance commonly purchased in your jurisdiction?

-The use of credit insurance in practice is a growing trend.
-Creditors’ demand for credit insurance is also increasing as trade credit insurance products are generating positive outcomes and provide practical solutions to creditors.
+The use of credit insurance in practice is a growing trend and also being supported by the government.
+Creditors’ demand for credit insurance is also increasing as trade credit insurance products generate positive outcomes and provide practical solutions to creditors.

 What are the eligibility criteria for initiating liquidation procedures?
 Are any entities explicitly barred from initiating such procedures?

 As per the law, a bankruptcy decision can be rendered only against merchants or persons subject to merchant provisions.
 In this respect, the following are subject to bankruptcy pursuant to Article 18 of the Commercial Code: